hnnswldschtz/The_Zoo_Repo/README.md

     zoo.watch();
     // To send: zoo.sendMessage(zoo.createMessage(...));
     // Send a direct message to address 3, with value 123, from this device
-    // because of an IF THEN or switch statement example: Button press String msg = zoo.createMessage(0, 0, 3, 123, 4); // ping, global, address, value, sender
+    // because of an IF THEN or switch statement example: Button press, sensor threshold, ...
+    String msg = zoo.createMessage(0, 0, 3, 123, 4); // ping, global, address, value, sender
     zoo.sendMessage(msg); // send the message through the esp antenna to the zoo.
 }